-As a teenager, Patrick began to understand he was gay—something he thought he was hiding well.
+As a teenager, Patrick (above) began to understand he was gay—something he thought he was hiding well.

-But as he told his daughter Robin, one day, when he went to perform at a school assembly, his father Charles Edward Haggerty, decided to have a serious talk with him.
+But, as he told his daughter Robin (right), someone was onto him.
+One day, when he went to perform at a school assembly, his father, Charles Edward Haggerty, decided to have a serious talk with him.

 Patrick later formed a band, Lavender Country, whose self-titled 1973 album is the first-known gay-themed album in country music history.

 Click here to watch 2016 Sundance Film Festival selection “The Saint of Dry Creek”—Patrick’s story told as a StoryCorps animated short.